Interstate Compact on the Placement of Children (ICPC)

 • A copy of the DCFS 711 if a regular ICPC request or the DCFS 712 if an expedited ICPC request

-• For expedited requests, submit the required paperwork within three (3) business days of receipt of the court order.
+• For expedited requests, submit the required paperwork within three (3) business days from the date of the Department's receipt of the court order.

 3. If the court bypasses the ICPC and orders a child to be placed in another state:

-2. Document this contact with County Counsel in the Case Notes.
+3. Document this contact with County Counsel in the Case Notes in CWS/CMS.

-3. Once the minute order is received with the ICPC finding, complete an ICPC packet containing:
+4. Once the minute order is received with the order to place the child out of state, complete an ICPC packet containing all the information from #2:

-4. If the scheduled hearing is not within the next 30 days:
+4. If the scheduled hearing is not within the next thirty (30) calendar days:

 1. Request the court hold a hearing sooner using a Set-On-Request.